How to Get a CSCS Card

 Cards are attainable directly from the body that issues them, CSCS.
 As we mentioned earlier, it isn’t a legal requirement to hold a CSCS card to work on a construction site, but they are held in such high esteem that very few contractors will allow people to work on the sites without them.

-Therefore, trying to work without a valid CSCS will block many opportunities for employment and training.
-You apply online for your CSCS card on cscs.uk.com.
+Therefore, trying to work without a valid CSCS card will block many opportunities for employment and training.
+As for how to apply for a CSCS card, it is recommended to visit the official website at cscs.uk.com.

 Who Needs a CSCS Card?